-Certification is a thirdparty assurance from producer to the consumers that their concern for healthy food is addressed. certification bodies, the national organic logo and the regulations governing its use.
+production, systems, criteria and procedures for accreditation of inspection and certification bodies, the national organic logo and the regulations governing its use.
 The standards and procedures have been formulated in harmony with international standards such as those of Codex and IFOAM.